vladimirice/ucom.backend/documentation/how-to/TECHNICAL_DEBT.md

 * It is required to remove any unused methods and rename the methods with `v2`.
 They were used for backward compatibility.

 ## Refactor legacy implementations
 * organizations lists - fetch these only via knex.
-Use sequelize only for join for legacy models.
+Use sequelize only to join for legacy models.
 * error-middleware for string errors - correct processing

 ## Fix architectural errors